Stunning Before & After Photos

 As opposed to breast lifts and breast augmentation, both of which aim to lift and/or increase the size of the breasts, breast reduction surgery aims to solve the problems associated with large breasts by reducing the patient’s cup size, according to their needs.
 During the procedure, excess skin, glandular tissue, and breast fat is removed, but the natural breast shape is retained.

-Dr. Steinberg will give you a short physical examination and let you know whether you’d be a good candidate for breast reduction surgery.
 Ideal candidates are non-smokers who are in good overall physical and mental health.
 Keep in mind that it’s also important to have realistic expectations about your surgery.

 Disproportionately large breasts can affect all areas of your life.
+This is why breast reduction and breast reconstruction surgery are so popular.

-Two main decisions have to be made when planning for breast reduction surgery: Where and how the incisions will be made and how the breast tissue will be removed so that the overall breast size is reduced.
+Two main decisions have to be made when planning for breast reduction procedure: Where and how the incisions will be made and how the breast tissue will be removed so that the overall breast size is reduced.
 Several additional considerations are also necessary, including the best way to preserve breast tissue so that lactation capabilities, sensation, and blood flow can be preserved and how the nipples will be repositioned.

-With this technique, Dr. Steinberg will make an incision around the edge of the areola, as well as down the center lower portion of each breast (a line from the breast crease to the areola), and finally horizontally across the bottom of the breasts where the abdomen meets the crease of the breasts.
+With this technique, Dr. Ashley Steinberg will make an incision around the edge of the areola, as well as down the center lower portion of each breast (a line from the breast crease to the areola), and finally horizontally across the bottom of the breasts where the abdomen meets the crease of the breasts.
 This is often referred to as an “anchor scar”.

 This is also called keyhole reduction or lollipop breast reduction.
 Essentially, Dr. Steinberg will make an incision around the edge of the areola, as well as down the center lower portion of each breast (a line from the breast crease to the areola).
 This technique is usually reserved for small reductions with a lift as the main goal.